SkillsFundingAgency/das-nonlevy-prototype/docs/documentation/updating-the-kit.md

 Check `\app\assets\sass\patterns` in the latest kit for any new patterns.
 Copy the files over to your prototype.

 Check `\app\assets\sass\application.scss` in the latest kit to see if any changes have been made in the top section, above where it says `// Add extra styles here`.
 Copy anything new from that file to the version in your prototype, making sure you don't overwrite any extra styles you have added yourself.

+Check the [release notes for the latest release](https://github.com/alphagov/govuk-prototype-kit/releases/latest), for any additional changes you need to make to your prototype.

 ---